 ACCF is committed to providing its learners with high-quality activities and materials that promote improvements and quality in health care and not a specific proprietary business or commercial interest.
 The intent of this disclosure is not to prevent participation in certified educational activities by persons with a financial or other relationship, but rather to provide learners with information on which they can make their own determination whether financial interests or relationships may influence the education activity.

 ACCF assesses conflicts of interest (COI) with its faculty, planners, managers, staff and other individuals who are in a position to control the content of CME/CNE-certified activities.
 All relevant potential conflicts of interest that are identified are thoroughly vetted through course directors, ACCF education staff and members of the Accreditation Compliance Workgroup through a process that includes appropriate peer review for fair balance, scientific objectivity and validity, and patient care and safety recommendations.

 Please note ACCF staff involved with this activity has nothing to disclose.

 Curriculum Development and Planning Workgroups

-The NCDR Annual Conference was planned by the NCDR.18 Curriculum Development Work Group and registry-specific planning work groups, each of which included front-line participants, physicians and ACC staff.
-These multidisciplinary teams brought a range of expertise and viewpoints to the learning program.
+The ACC Quality Summit: NCDR and Accreditation Annual Session & Expo has been planned by the ACC Quality Summit Curriculum Development Work Group and registry/accreditation-specific planning work groups, each of which is made up of front-line participants, physicians and ACC staff.
+These multidisciplinary teams bring a range of expertise and viewpoints to the learning program.